joofeloof/pyensemble/README.md

 The user can choose from the following candidate models:

 *    sgd        : Stochastic Gradient Descent
 *    svc        : Support Vector Machines
 *    gbc        : Gradient Boosting Classifiers
 *    dtree      : Decision Trees
 *    forest     : Random Forests
 *    extra      : Extra Trees
 *    kmp        : KMeans->LogisticRegression Pipelines
 *    kernp      : Nystroem Approx->Logistic Regression Pipelines
+*    gb_reg     : Gradient Boosting Regressors
+*    dtree_reg  : Decision Tree Regressors
+*    forest_reg : Random Forest Regressors
+*    extra_reg  : Extra Tree Regressors

 Some model choices are __very slow__.
 The default is to use decision trees, which are reasonably fast.
+--> All models (that can) are defaulted to use all available cores via n_jobs=-1 parameter

 The simplest command line is: